 First my husband placed one of the completed shelves upside down.
 Then we chose the spacing for the corbels.
 We basically placed one on each end of the shelf and one in the middle.

-In order to be able to see a "dry run" of sorts, he then attached the corbels onto the shelf by "temporarily" putting in the one screw that attaches the corbel to the shelf.
+In order to be able to see a "dry run" of sorts, he then attached the corbels onto the shelf by "temporarily" putting in the one screw that attaches the corbel to the shelf with our power drill.

 He then used painter's tape to help secure the corbels more fully for our experiment.